anm1234/docker-database-project./README.md

 │   └── 02_insert_data.sql
 └── README.md

+## How to Start, Stop, and Connect to the Database

+### Start the Database
-To start the database, open a terminal, navigate to the project folder, and run:
+Open a terminal and navigate to the project folder:

 cd path/to/cryptoconnect-docker-db
 docker compose up

-This will pull the PostgreSQL image if it is not already downloaded and automatically run SQL scripts in init-db/ to create tables and insert sample data.
+- Pulls the PostgreSQL image if not present.
+- Automatically runs SQL scripts in init-db/ to create tables and insert sample data.

+### Connect to the Database
-To connect to the database, open a new terminal and run:
+Open a new terminal and run:

 docker exec -it cryptoconnect_db psql -U student -d cryptoconnect

-Inside psql, you can list all tables using \dt and view data using:
+- List all tables:

+\dt

+- View table data:

 SELECT * FROM users;
 SELECT * FROM wallets;
 SELECT * FROM cryptocurrencies;
 SELECT * FROM transactions;

-To exit psql, type \q.

-To stop the database, run:
+- Exit psql:

+\q

+### Stop the Database

 docker compose down

-Optionally, to remove all volumes and reset the database, run:

-docker compose down -v

-The default credentials are:
-User: student
-Password: student123
-Database: cryptoconnect
-Port: 5432

-For verification for the D3 deliverable, follow these steps:
+## Verification Steps for D3 Deliverable

-Start the database with docker compose up.
+1. Start the database with `docker compose up`.

-Connect using docker exec -it cryptoconnect_db psql -U student -d cryptoconnect.
+2. Connect using `docker exec -it cryptoconnect_db psql -U student -d cryptoconnect`.

-Verify tables exist using \dt.
+3. Verify tables exist:

+\dt

-Verify initial data with:
+4. Verify initial data:

 SELECT * FROM users;
 SELECT * FROM wallets;
 SELECT * FROM cryptocurrencies;
 SELECT * FROM transactions;

-Optional: Insert sample data to test:
+5. Optional: Insert sample data:

-INSERT INTO users (username, email) VALUES ('Charlie', 'charlie@cryptoconnect.com ');
+INSERT INTO users (username, email) VALUES ('Charlie', 'charlie@cryptoconnect.com');
 INSERT INTO wallets (user_id, wallet_name, balance) VALUES (3, 'Charlie_Wallet', 2.5);
 INSERT INTO transactions (wallet_id, crypto_id, transaction_type, amount) VALUES (3, 1, 'BUY', 0.75);

+6. Take screenshots for submission:
+- Docker container running (`docker compose up`)
-\dt showing all tables
+- \dt showing all tables

-Data from users, wallets, cryptocurrencies, and transactions tables
+- Data from users, wallets, cryptocurrencies, and transactions tables

-Terminal logs showing docker compose up
+- Terminal logs showing `docker compose up`

-This README fully covers starting, stopping, connecting to the database, verifying tables and data, and submission guidance for the D3 deliverable.